 Complex Weavers maintains a library that strives to collect representative material from its study group exchanges, exhibitions, and publications as well as a collection of books, magazines and periodicals, member publications and copies of pre-copyrighted material.
 The primary focus of the library is, of course, weaving but material on spinning, dyeing, kumihimo, exposition booklets, and historically related publications are also found.
 The library currently contains over eighteen hundred books plus several hundred more magazines.
 It is accessible to any active member for the cost of postage plus a one dollar donation to help maintain the library.
 The books are cataloged online on Library Thing and may be searched without having to be a member of Library Thing.

 How to Borrow from the Library

-1. Once the member has determined what book they are looking for or would like to borrow they can use the contact form at the bottom of this page to submit their request.
+1. Once you have determined what book you are looking for or would like to borrow you can use the contact form at the bottom of this page to submit your request.
 (Click here to browse the Library Thing listing.)

 4. The material may be kept for 30 days and may be retained for another 30 days by renewing as long as no one else has requested the material.